-Sub-fund No. 1: R-co Conviction Credit 12M Euro: The method used by the Management Company to calculate overall risk is the relative value at risk method as defined by the AMF's General Regulation (Article 411-77 et seq.).
+Sub-fund No. 1: R-co Conviction Credit 12M Euro: The method used by the Management Company to calculate the overall risk ratio is the relative value at risk method as defined by the AMF's General Regulation (Article 411-77 et seq.).